 Colorado LLC Fee Summary

-Here is a breakdown of each filing fee associated with the LLC formation process in the state of Colorado:
+Here is a breakdown of the costs of forming an LLC in the state of Colorado:

 Articles of Organization filing fee:$50

 It’s a huge step to start an LLC, so have a beer or a glass of wine, go out, or do whatever it is that you do to celebrate.
 But you’re not ready to start running your business yet.

 Here are the three steps you need to take after forming your LLC to build the necessary foundations for your business.